Today I want to share a drawing method that’s both fun and potentially time saving. What is it? Drawing with watercolor

 Create a pink wash with Rose Carmine (124) and a yellow wash with Cadmium Yellow (107).

 For this piece, I dampened a brush and stroked it against the exposed cores of each pencil to pick up color, then added a band of pink and a band of yellow.
 I also blended a tint of pink wet-into-wet into part of the yellow.

 Step 2: Toning the Subject

-For this demonstration, I under painted the horse in complementary colors, which are greens.
+For this demonstration, I under painted the horse in complementary colors.
+The horse is a chestnut (a reddish brown), so greens are the complementary colors.
 To make the green, wash Emerald Green (163) over part of the background and part of the horse using the same method described above.

 One thing to remember when using colored pencil in this way is that you have one or two strokes—at most—to get the look you want.
-The more strokes you do and the more water you add, the more you’ll dilute the color.
+The more strokes you do and the more water you add, the more you dilute the color.
 Limit yourself to one stroke for the darkest values.

 For brighter color along the top of the crest and in the mane, use a smaller brush and a more dry-brush method to stroke color into the still wet wash.
 The new color dissolves slightly into the wash, creating darker accents with soft edges.

 Notice how fresh dampness affects the dry color on the mane (the green).
 Working with water soluble color requires a different working mindset than using dry color.

 Using watercolor-like washes to start a colored pencil drawing is a great way to get a lot done in a short amount of time.
-You can use water soluble colored pencils (as I did here), watercolor, acrylic (thinned to tint strength,) or any other medium that can be thinned with water in used in this way.
+You can use watercolor colored pencils (as I did here), watercolor, acrylic (thinned to tint strength,) or any other medium that can be thinned with water then used in this way.